 Challenge the norms of a corporate wellness program.
 It truly is the whole person, so we focus on health-powered productivity.

-Deloitte stated that an executive training program focused on health matters is the number one tool that would help the C-Suite.
+Deloitte stated that an executive training program focused on health matters is the number one tool for helping the C-suite.

 In our experience with coaching people in upper-levels of management, they either don't feel like they can share their struggles for various reasons, or it's not prioritized.